xerial/td-spark-example/README.md

 ## Create a standalone Spark application

 ```
 # Create a portable executable package into target/pack folder
 $ ./sbt pack

-# target/pack/bin folder contains a script to launch a local Spark cluster.
+# target/pack/bin folder contains a script to launch a local Spark cluster and your application:
 $ ./target/pack/bin/td-spark-example
-...TDSparkExample
+...
 ```